 Biography

-But, after her son’s diagnosis in 2011, she had to unlearn again.
+But, after her son’s diagnosis in 2011, she experienced another kind of learning through becoming a mother.

-In trying to decipher how he experienced sounds, spaces, and social interactions, she tried to inhabit his non-verbal world.
-She always felt he was a human first, who happened to have autism and so encouraged his developing spirit.
+In trying to decipher how he experienced sounds, spaces, and social interactions, she tried to inhabit his world.
 She noticed he was profoundly grounded in nature, which in turn affected her bond to it.
-He looked upon experiences as new adventures and approached them with curiosity and joy.
+He looked upon life’s moments as new adventures, approaching them with curiosity and joy.

-Ryniee had her first solo exhibition in New York City in 2023, and has been part of several group shows including the NJ State Museum in Trenton, Newport Centre in Jersey City, and J. Nunez Gallery in Millburn, New Jersey.
+Ryniee had her first solo exhibition in New York City in 2023, and has been part of several group shows including at The Painting Center in New York City, NJ State Museum in Trenton, and Newport Centre in Jersey City, New Jersey.

 Her work is included in private collections in the United States, London, and Abu Dhabi— including celebrities such as Cara Seymour (The Knick, Gangs of New York), Stephanie J. Block (Orange Is the New Black, Homeland), and Sebastian Arcelus (House of Cards, Madam Secretary).